 On an Android device that’s already set up.

 Remove any existing accounts on the device.
 Delete any content on the device that you don’t want your child to access, like apps, photos and videos.
-Then add a new account to the device.
-You’ll be asked to sign in with your Google Account – tap Create new account and enter your child’s details.
+Then, add a new account to the device.
+You’ll be asked to sign in with your Google Account – tap Create a new account and enter your child’s details.
 Now just follow the instructions to sign in with your own Google Account, provide parental consent and set your child’s security settings.

-• Change purchase approval settings.
+Change purchase approval settings.

 Family Link lets you determine what kind of purchases your child can make.
 There are four approval levels:

 All content means they’ll need your consent to download anything, even if it’s free.
 All paid content means they’ll need your consent to download anything that costs money.
-Only in-app purchases means they’ll need your consent to download anything bought from within an app, like costumes, weapons and coins.
+Only in-app purchases mean they’ll need your consent to download anything bought from within an app, like costumes, weapons and coins.

 No approval required means they don’t need your consent to make any purchases.